bazmatic/astrovoid/README.md

 - Maze size increases with level
 - Enemy count and strength scale with level
 - Replay enemy ships appear starting at level 1, increasing in count up to level 10
+- **Deterministic Generation**: Each level uses its level number as the random seed, ensuring the same level always generates the same maze layout, enemy positions, and enemy distributions across playthroughs

 ## Project Structure